aichemydev/Wring_docs/docs/Live Events/Set Up Pageviews.md

 ![Pageview](/img/pag9.png)

 4. Copy/paste JS snippet from Wring platform into your html page.
+We suggest to put it in the header of your site.

 ![Pageview](/img/pag10.png)